GregorySwart/platformer/README.md

 - [x] Fix occasional jank when new platforms are generated
 - [ ] Add possibility to jump down from a platform using the down arrow key
 - [x] Make platforms disappear some time after the player lands on them to make the game a bit harder
+  - [ ] Add 1 second to the disappearance timer when the player lands on one
 - [ ] Add a start menu and exit screen
   - [ ] Add option to choose character (i.e. have a different picture)
 - [ ] Disallow the player to jump up through the bottom of platforms